 Design factors involved in lysimetry were reviewed by Harrold (1966) and Tanner (1967).
-Soil profile depth and disturbance, siting, soil thermal modifications, wind, and drainage are important considerations.
+Large surface area to depth ratios are necessary in order to maximize sensitivity.
+Minimization of unnatural surface area is necessary to maintain a similar thermal regimen between the lysimeter and surrounding field.
+Soil profile depth, siting, wind and drainage are also important considerations.

 Two different types of weighing lysimeters have been developed.
-These involve counterbalancing the dead load (scales approach) of the lysimeter (Black et.al., 1968; Pruitt and Angus, 1960), or using sensitive load measuring devices.
-(Armijo et.al., 1972; Ritchie and Burnett, 1968).
+These involve counterbalancing the dead load (scales approach) of the lysimeter (Black et.al., 1968; Pruitt and Angus, 1960), or using sensitive load measuring devices, (Armijo et.al., 1972; Ritchie and Burnett, 1968).
 The latter approach is currently more attractive, particularly because of the accuracy, precision and utility of computer controlled data acquisition systems.
 Often both approaches are combined in weighing lysimeter construction.
 Modern microprocessor controlled data acquisition systems allow frequent readings (up to 500 or more times per second) and can compute and store thousands of data samples in the desired output format.